 About The CRM Chap

-My name is Joe Griffin and I am CRM Consultant, based in the North West of England.
-I am a Microsoft Certified Specialist in Dynamics CRM 2015/2016, a Microsoft Certified Solutions Associate (MCSA) in Dynamics 365 and a Microsoft Certified Solutions Expect (MCSE) in Business Applications.
-I have a broad knowledge of the system, with a specific focus towards CRM Online, customization, and development.
-I have been working within the IT industry for just over 4 years, where I have been involved in managing and implementing a number of projects that have migrated applications, servers, databases and phone systems into the Cloud and in working at a senior level as part of a company that was recently ranked on The Sunday Times Fast Track 100 list.
-During this time I have developed a keen interest in coding, and love working with Transact-SQL, JScript & C#.
-Thanks to my previous experience, I have practical knowledge working within the energy efficiency, managed services, retail, print & direct mail and utility sectors.
+My name is Joe Griffin, and I am CRM Consultant, based in the North West of England.
+I am a Microsoft Certified Specialist in Dynamics CRM 2015/2016/, a Microsoft Certified Solutions Associate (MCSA) in Dynamics 365 & BI Reporting and a Microsoft Certified Solutions Expert (MCSE) in Business Applications & Data Analytics.
+I have a broad knowledge of working with and managing projects involving Dynamics 365 Customer Engagement, Azure, Power BI, .NET and other technologies within the Microsoft cloud stack.
+I have been working within the IT industry for just over 7 years, where I have been involved in managing and implementing a number of projects that have migrated applications, servers, databases and phone systems into the cloud and in working at a senior level as part of a company that was recently ranked on The Sunday Times Fast Track 100 list.
+During this time I have developed a keen interest in coding, and love working with Transact-SQL, JScript, PowerShell, DAX & C#.
+Thanks to my previous experience, I have practical knowledge operating within the energy efficiency, managed services, retail, print & direct mail and utility sectors.

 The CRM Chap is my second attempt at maintaining a regular blog.
 My previous blog, which focuses on providing a retrospective view on popular culture items, can be found here.

-Outside of work, I have a keen interest in writing, reading, watching American/British TV Shows, playing video games, going to the gym and anything to do with history.
+Outside of work, I have a keen interest in writing, reading, watching American/British TV Shows, playing video games and anything to do with history.

 Advice for Contacting

-I will endeavour to respond to any comments/questions in response to my posts whenever I am able to, however, please be advised that due to workloads this may not always be possible.
+I will endeavour to respond to any comments/questions in response to my posts whenever I can, however, please be advised that due to workloads this may not always be possible.
 Sorry!